Thomas Müller: 2020–21 season

-On 18 September 2020, Müller scored his first goal of the season, and provided one assist, in an 8–0 win over Schalke 04.
-He later managed to win the UEFA Super Cup and DFL-Supercup to be his 27th trophy of his club career; hence, he became the most decorated player in German history, breaking the previous record of 26 trophies won by his former Bayern teammate Bastian Schweinsteiger.
-On 11 February 2021, he tested positive for COVID-19 and went into quarantine; hence, could not play in the 2020 FIFA Club World Cup Final.
-However, Bayern went on to win the final 1–0 against Mexican side Tigres UANL.

-Müller won his ninth consecutive Bundesliga title as Bayern finished the league in first place with 78 points, 13 points ahead of second-placed Borussia Dortmund.
-It was Müller's 10th Bundesliga title.
-He finished the season by scoring 15 goals in 46 matches in all Competitions.
+On 18 September 2020, Müller scored his first goal of the season, and provided one assist, in an emphatic 8–0 league win over Schalke 04.
+He later managed to win both the UEFA Super Cup and the DFL-Supercup with the latter being his 27th trophy of his club career; hence, Müller became the most decorated footballer in German history, breaking the previous record of 26 trophies won by his former Bayern teammate Bastian Schweinsteiger.
+On 11 February 2021, Müller tested positive for COVID-19 and went into quarantine; hence, could not play in the 2020 FIFA Club World Cup Final.
+However, Bayern went on to win the final 1–0 against Mexican side Tigres UANL which completed their continental sextuple.
+On 8 May, Müller won his ninth consecutive Bundesliga title as Bayern finished the league in first place with 78 points, 13 points ahead of second-placed Borussia Dortmund.
+It was Müller's 10th Bundesliga title overall.

 2021–22 season

 On 17 August 2021, Müller scored his first goal of the season, and provided one assist, in a 3–1 away win against Borussia Dortmund in the 2021 DFL-Supercup.
 On 19 November, Müller made his 600th appearance for Bayern in a 2–1 loss to Augsburg, becoming the fourth overall appearance maker behind Sepp Maier, Gerd Müller and Oliver Kahn.
 On 8 December, Müller scored his 50th goal in the UEFA Champions League against Barcelona in a 3–0 win, becoming only the 8th player in the competition's history to do so.
-Müller played his 400th match in the Bundesliga on 17 December, scored one goal and assisted another in a 4–0 win over Wolfsburg.

-On 23 April, following a 3–1 win against Dortmund in Der Klassiker, Bayern won their 10th consecutive Bundesliga title, in the process, making Müller the player with the most Bundesliga title wins in history with 11.
+On 17 December, Müller played his 400th match in the Bundesliga, scored one goal and assisted another in a 4–0 home win over Wolfsburg.
+On 23 April 2022, following a 3–1 win against Dortmund in Der Klassiker, Bayern won their 10th consecutive Bundesliga title, in the process, making Müller the player with the most Bundesliga title wins in history with 11.
 On 3 May, Müller extended his contract with Bayern, keeping him at the club until the end of the 2023–24 season.

+2022–23 season

+On 1 April 2023, Müller scored a brace in a 4–2 win over Dortmund as Bayern regain top position in the league.
+Eventually, Bayern won their 11th consecutive Bundesliga title on goal difference ahead of Dortmund; meanwhile, Müller extended his record by winning his 12th league title overall.
+He finished the season by scoring 8 goals in 40 matches in all Competitions.